 Required Core Courses (9 units):

-- SPAN 341 Introduction to the Reading of Literary Texts (3 units)
+- SPAN 341 Introduction to Hispanic Literature (3)

-- SPAN 401 Culture and Civilization of Spain (3) or SPAN 405 Culture and Civilization of Spanish America (3 units)
+- SPAN 401 Culture and Civilization of Spain (3), or SPAN 403 Hispanic Culture from a Transatlantic Approach (3), or Culture and Civilization of Spanish America (3)

 Electives in the Minor (9 units):